walu2/euruko-challenge-2018/README.md

 There are 13 such numbers below 100: 2, 3, 5, 7, 11, 13, 17, 31, 37, 71, 73, 79, and 97.

-Write a function `torsional(n)` that returns a list of all torsional prime numbers smaller than a given number n in ascending order.
+Fill in the function `torsional(n)` in `torsional.rb` that returns a list of all torsional prime numbers smaller than a given number n in ascending order.
 Please note that you are not allowed to use the `Prime` class from the ruby stdlib.

 #### 2. Water bucket problem